 Learn Flutter Kick

-At least 10 meters of flutter kick with a stretched body and arms extended forward, hands resting on top of each other.
-Breathing is done either forward or to the side.
-The kick originates from the hips and thighs.
-This exercise can be performed in a shallow pool or deep water; however, in deep water, the child's safety must always be ensured.
-This exercise primarily trains the core elements of propulsion and breathing.
+At least 10 meters of flutter kick with a stretched body, arms extended forward and hands resting on top of each other.
+Breathing is done forward or to the side; the kick originates from the hips and thighs.
+Can be done in a shallow pool or deep water — in deep water, the child's safety must always be ensured.
+Trains propulsion and breathing.

 With pool noodle

-Use a pool noodle to make the exercise easier (see image).
-This allows the learner to focus on the kick and the water feel in their legs.
-However, note that the pool noodle enables the child to straighten up and lower their hips without sinking.
-Ensure the child keeps their gaze upward, tilts their chin back, and pushes their hips up.
-Limit the use of the pool noodle when practicing on the back.
+Use a pool noodle to make the exercise easier (see image), letting the learner focus on the kick and the water feel in the legs.
+Note that the noodle allows the child to straighten up and drop the hips without sinking — ensure the gaze stays upward, the chin is tilted back and the hips are pushed up.
+Limit the noodle's use when practicing on the back.

 Bubble bath

-This exercise should already be familiar from the previous course.
-If you don’t recall, please click on the image of this exercise, where the "bubble bath" is linked.
-In summary: The child sits on the steps of the children's pool with their legs about halfway submerged.
-In the first step, the legs and feet are extended.
-Then the child slowly moves their extended legs up and down, gradually increasing the strength of the kick while keeping the legs fully extended.
+Familiar from the previous course (the "bubble bath" is linked via the image): the child sits on the steps of the children's pool with the legs about halfway submerged, legs and feet extended.
+They slowly move the extended legs up and down, gradually increasing the strength of the kick while keeping the legs fully extended.

 Kick with board